Bilingual Program

 This course will help students develop listening, speaking, reading, and writing skills.
 It consists of a series of linguistic activities and cultural topics, which enables the student to communicate about daily activities at a survival level.
 At the end of this course, the student will be able to understand, speak, read, and write by using high frequency expressions and phrases.

-The credit earned through the Chinese Credit Program completion can be reported to high school and recorded in the student’s transcript, if requested by the student.
+The credit earned through the Chinese Credit Program completion can be reported to high school and recorded in the student’s transcript, if requested by the student and pre-approved by the high school counselor.

 Go to top